 WG15 seeks advice from IALA ENAV WG3 on the benefit of modulation during ramp-up.
 WG15 see challenge in linearizing the modulation during the ramp-up period.

 Another challenge is how to verify that the transceiver is behaving according to the requirement during ramp-up.
 WG15 is developing power versus time testing for the transmitter.
 Objective is to run such test using unmodulated carrier.

+IALA: it allows a “clean” ramp up to full power and the transmitted carrier remains within the tx mask. (clean means inside the mask)

 Topic 8: MCS without coding for VDE testing purposes

 WG15 plans to perform physical layer radio tests using non-coded modulation in order to reduce test cases.
 The coded modulations would be tested separately in link layer tests.
 For this purpose, WG15 requests IALA ENAV WG3 to provide an MCS that does not have coding.

+IALA: The definition of MCS 0 can be done by IEC for test purpose.
+(MCS 1 without coding with random values))

 Topic 9: reduce the amount of different MCS levels required for VDES equipment